mithilesh11705/Code-Editor/README.md

 ## 💻 Usage

 1. Open your browser and navigate to `http://localhost:3000`
-2. Enter your username and create/join a room
+2. Enter your username and create or join a room
-3. Share the room ID with your collaborators
+3. **Share the invite link** ("Copy Invite Link" button) with collaborators
+4. Use the chat sidebar for public or private messages
+5. Use the "Exit Room" button to leave the session at any time
-4. Start coding together in real-time!
+6. Start coding together in real-time!

 ### Supported Languages